 Ultimately, revisions can be released by clicking the ‘release revision’ button (Figure 10).
 You will only be able to release the document if you have permission to do so, per the settings on the ‘People’ tab.
 Talk to the document author or system administrator to find out what permissions you have.

-When you click ‘release’ you will be asked if you would like to send the document via FTP to a server other than the Bizmanualz server (Figure 11).
+When you click ‘release’ you will be asked if you would like to send the document to the Bizmanualz server (Figure 11).
 Select ‘yes’ if you are pushing released documents to SharePoint or another local server other than Bimanualz.
 If you are not sure, ask your administrator or Bizmanualz.

 Unreleased documents cannot be seen by the general user population.
 They will only see what you released to your customized Bizmanualz web site or to your SharePoint or Intranet.
 Only users of the Bizmanualz OnPolicy editing module can see the drafts.